jecisc/pharo-scripts/settings/PharoSettings.package/CodeCleaner.class/README.md

 I do multiple cleanings in protocols.

-* I'll ensure test methods are in a protocol starting by "test".
-* I'll ensure that setUp and tearDown are in the running protocol
+* I'll ensure that some methods are in the right protocol.
+For example #initialize should be in #initialization.
+Find more in `self methodsInSpecificProtocolMap` and `self testMethodsInSpecificProtocolMap`.
-* I'll ensure that #initialize is in the initialization protocol
 * I'll update some protocols to follow convensions.
 For example I'll update initialize-release to initialize.
 Find more in `self protocolsToCleanMap`.

 3) Conditional simplifications